uweeby/Insight/README.md

 Database - Working on support for MySQL and SQLite (not implemented yet)
 Health - Report CPU/MEM/Etc stats.
 Primarily used for load balancing (not implemented yet)
 LoadBalancer - Track available spawners and their host health. (not implemented yet)

-# License:
-Insight has no specific licensing of its own and can be used/copied anyway you see fit.